Kahbeer42/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07 pointer, strings and array.
+0x07 pointer, strings and arrays.